ButinVladimir/cyberiada/ROADMAP.md

 Main way to gain resources.
 Each district has it's own set of counters for each contract type of each quality.
 Each minute districts can receive new random contracts.
 If district has contract available, player can assign multiple crew members to perform it.
 Contracts have maximal caps.

 Unlike side jobs, contracts require some time, combat or hacking to be finished first and can be done one time only.
-Contracts are unlocked after reaching some credibility milestone.
+Contracts are unlocked after reaching some respect milestone.

 Quality increases requirements and gains.
 Contracts can reward player with items that have level same as city and quality same as contract.
 Another possible reward is blueprint.
 Faction specific contracts will have it's faction multipliers applied.